pkoopongithub/Projekt_Pompeji/README.md

 # Trilogy "The Last Freedom"

-The LaTeX version of this project is also available for viewing and editing on Overleaf:
+The LaTeX version of this project is also available on Overleaf:
 👉 [Open Overleaf project](https://www.overleaf.com/read/kbkzgjqkfhqv#d0295b)

 ## 1. "The Pompeii Project: IRARAH"